|

 Golf Hotel on the main frontage has now reopened providing two star accommodation.

-the best things to see when exploring the coastal sand dunes and beaches.
+on the best things to see when exploring the coastal sand dunes and beaches.

 For instance out at Bowness Common keep your eyes open for sight of the